-Thailand packing lists vary between travelers, but the time-tested mantra of "bring less, buy locally" holds very true when choosing what to pack for Thailand.
-Why carry something 8,000 miles across the Pacific when you can buy it for less once you arrive?
+No one Thailand packing list works for everyone.
+Different travel styles and itineraries require unique approaches.
+But the time-tested mantra of "bring less, buy locally" holds very true when choosing what to pack for Thailand.
+Why carry something around the world when you can buy it for less once you arrive?

-Without a doubt, overpacking will haunt you the entire trip.
-Avoid it at all costs.
-As travelers, we tend to go into survival mode when packing for the first visit to a foreign destination.
-Running through what-if scenarios results in bags stuffed with first-aid items, secondary backups, etc.
+Overpacking is the most common mistake all travelers make.
+Bringing too much will haunt you the entire trip and affect your experience.
+As travelers, we tend to go into survival mode when packing for the first visit to an exotic destination.
+Running through what-if scenarios results in bags stuffed with first-aid items, extra batteries, and other things that rarely get used.

-Here's the thing: Unless you're planning to spend the trip hacking through a jungle, you'll probably be within eyesight of a 7-Eleven minimart at all times in Thailand.
+Unless you're planning to spend the trip hacking through a jungle, you'll probably be within close proximity of a minimart (or massive mall) at all times in Thailand.
+Don't worry: You aren't going to need that snakebite kit in Thailand.

 Thailand may be far from home, but the locals already have everything you need to survive and enjoy a memorable trip!